jsonnull/LEMH/README.md

 # Linux + nginx + MySQL + HHVM
-**Lemhpress is a docker image that makes it easy to spin up a modern LEMH stack for PHP applications.** Wordpress on LEMH deployed to a 512mb DigitalOcean droplet serves pages scary fast and has a low memory footprint.
+**jsonnull/lemh is docker image that makes it easy to spin up a modern LEMH stack for PHP applications.** Wordpress on LEMH deployed to a 512mb DigitalOcean droplet serves pages scary fast and has a low memory footprint.

-In addition, the repository is home to several supported configurations for PHP applications running on lemhpress.
+This repository is home to the docker image as well as several supported configurations for PHP applications running on LEMH.

 App | Purpose | Version
 ----|---------|--------